Anxiety therapyWorkplace anxiety

 Have you ever appeared completely composed at the office while your thoughts were racing and your stomach churned?

-You meet deadlines and support others, but inside, you feel tense.
+You meet deadlines and support others, but inside, you feel tense and you may experience shortness of breath.

-Health organizations emphasize that job stress happens when work demands do not match a worker's resources or needs.
+Health organizations emphasize that workplace stress often happens when job demands do not match a person’s resources or support.

 We can tackle this issue from both the organizational and individual levels.